simongarton/AdventOfCode/readme.md

 ### Day 9: Smoke Basin

 A map of heights - cross reference https://adventofcode.com/2022/day/8.
+Wrote what I think is a flood-fill to solve part 2, and it worked first time !
+Though I have recreated the code in 2022, can't find the class I used in 2021.

 https://adventofcode.com/2021/day/9